Sobeston/zig.guide/chapter-3.md

 The `std.build.LibExeObjStep` type contains information required to build a library, executable, object, or test.

-Let's make use of our `Builder` and create a `LibExeObjStep` using `Builder.addExecutable`, which takes in a name and a path to the root of the source. `exe.install()` is used here to tell the builder to install the executable, meaning to save it in its install path.
+Let's make use of our `Builder` and create a `LibExeObjStep` using `Builder.addExecutable`, which takes in a name and a path to the root of the source.

 ```zig
 const Builder = @import("std").build.Builder;